huggingface/transformers/docs/source/en/add_new_model.md

 If you plan on having a transformers-first release, this is a great option: we run CI ahead of time, ensure the documentation is clear, and we aim to optimize your model as much as possible (providing quantization, optimizing it with Flash-Attention/SDPA, optimizing the KV cache, etc).

 We can also lend you a hand in adding the model, reviewing it early, and help you make sure the `transformers` API works as expected!

 If this is the path you wish to go with, we ask for you to reach out in advance, especially if the architecture is particularly novel (at least a few days, but a few weeks will enable the absolute best integration).
+In order to reach out, please contact transformers@huggingface.co 🤗.

 ### Same-week integration